The Firetree Project

 Mary Thomas, The Pittsburgh Post-Gazette, April 15, 2014

-This large, outdoor sculpture has received extensive additions and decorative details that have almost tripled its size since its first conception.
-Four commissioned artists working in painting, fiber art, glass, and assemblage have added their creative voices to the project.
+This large, steel and copper sculpture evolved over a six-year period, receiving extensive additions and decorative details that have transformed it into a global symbol of hope and possibility.
+Four commissioned artists working in painting, fiber art, glass, and assemblage added their creative voices to the project.
 They are, respectively, Sara Tang, Erin Relac, SaraBeth Post Eskuche, and Alejandro Franco.
-Information about the symbolic significance of the artwork is available through interactive "Flip-to-view: Symbolism" blocks.
-When on display visitors can activate bells that hang within the sculpture and yes, …you can touch the tree.
-Experience, in person, this artwork’s impressive scale, remarkable detail, global symbolism, and of course, all that hand-worked polished copper!
+Information about the symbolic significance of the artwork is available on the website and through interactive "Flip-to-view: Symbolism" blocks and books.
+When on display visitors can activate bells that hang with the sculpture, add messages that will ignite in the Ball of Light, engage with other interactive projects, and yes, …you can touch the tree!

 Igniting a Global Vision